bludit/documentation-english/api/create-a-new-page/index.md

 ---
 Bludit API provides the features to create a new page.

-All request to the API need the `API Token`, the token you can find in the settings of the plugin.
+All request to the API need the `API Token`, you can find the token in the settings of the plugin.

-All request to the API to write content is necessary to provide and `Authorization Token`.
-To get this kind of token you need an user with **ADMINISTRATOR** role.
+All request to the API to write content is necessary to provide an `Authorization Token`.
+To get this kind of token you need a user with **ADMINISTRATOR** role.
 You can get the `Authorization Token` on **Admin panel > Manage > Users > {Username} > Edit User > Authentication Token > Token**.

 <h2 id="request">Request</h2>

 - Endpoint: `/api/pages`
 - Method: `POST`
 - Content-Type: `application/json`